-- (7) In subsection (4)- - pre-amended predecessor Ordinance (修訂前的《前身條例》) means the predecessor Ordinance that was in force immediately before it was amended by section 19(1) of Schedule 2 to the Companies (Amendment) Ordinance 2004 (30 of 2004).
+(7) In subsection (4) -

+"pre-amended predecessor Ordinance" (修訂前的《前身條例》) means the predecessor Ordinance that was in force immediately before it was amended by section 19(1) of Schedule 2 to the Companies (Amendment) Ordinance 2004 (30 of 2004).

-445. Private company required to have at least one director
+10.2 Private company required to have at least one director

-- (1) A private company must have at least one director. - (2) With effect from the date of incorporation of a private company, the first directors of the company are the persons named as the directors in the incorporation form delivered to the Registrar under section 62(1). - (3) A person who is deemed to be a director of a private company under section 153A(2) of the pre-amended predecessor Ordinance immediately before the commencement date of this section continues to be deemed to be a director of the company as if section 20(1) of Schedule 2 to the Companies (Amendment) Ordinance 2004 (30 of 2004) had not been enacted, until a notice of appointment of a director is delivered to the Registrar in accordance with section 636(1).
+(1) A private company must have at least one director.

+(2) With effect from the date of incorporation of a private company, the first directors of the company are the persons named as the directors in the application form submitted under section 3.1(1).

+(3) A person who is still deemed to be a director of a private company under section 153A(2) of the pre-amended predecessor Ordinance immediately before the commencement of this section continues to be deemed to be a director of the company as if section 20(1) of Schedule 2 to the Companies (Amendment) Ordinance 2004 (30 of 2004) had not been enacted, until a notice of appointment of a director is given to the Registrar in accordance with section 12.112(1).